Lodi Gyari: Professor

 After retiring from politics in 2014, Gyari became a research fellow in the Asian Studies Program at Georgetown University and a non-resident principal investigator for the Brookings Institution Foreign Policy Program.
 Gyari dedicates the end of his life to the writing of his memoirs.

 In an interview in 2014, Gyari said he remained optimistic despite decades of fruitless negotiations with the Chinese.
 Xi Zhongxun, the father of China's leader Xi Jinping, met the Dalai Lama in the 1950s, and the Tibetan leader offered him a luxury watch which he had shown to Gyari at their 1982 meeting.
 Gyari said he hoped that Xi Jinping had inherited his father's affinity for Tibet.

 Awards

 On 13 September 2012, the United States Senate passed a resolution commending the contributions of Lodi Gyaltsen Gyari as special envoy of the Dalai Lama and for his promotion of the legitimate rights and aspirations of the Tibetan people.

 Death

 Lodi Gyari Rinpoche died on 29 October 2018 in San Francisco at the age of 69 from liver cancer.
 His body was to be transported to the monastery of Mindrolling Monastery in India for funeral services.

-Gyari left wife, Dawa Chokyi, their six children, Tenzing Dechen, Tenzing Choyang, Norbu Wangmo, Tashi Chodon, Tulku Penam and Tenzing Tsering, five grandchildren, his mother, and four brothers and three sisters.
+Gyari left wife, Dawa Chokyi, their six children, five grandchildren, his mother, and four brothers and three sisters.